 - Offer the baby a toy or pacifier.

-- Ask someone else to take over for you for a period of time so you can have a break and calm down.
-This person who may take over can be a friend, a coworker, a neighbor, or a family member.
+- Ask someone else (a friend, a coworker, a neighbor or a family member) to take over for you for a period of time so you can have a break.
 It is very reasonable to ask for help.
-Babies cry an estimated one to three hours per day.
+(Be sure to check references if you plan to place your child in daycare.)

-- If no one else is available to take over for you, put the baby safely in the crib and leave the room for ten minutes or so while you calm down.
+- If no one else is available to take over for you, put the baby safely in the crib and leave the room for a few minutes while you calm down.
 Remember, crying won’t hurt babies, but shaking will.